100thCoin/AccuracyCoin/README.md

   9: Branch instructions should poll for interrupts before cycle 2.
   A: Branch instructions should not poll for interrupts before cycle 3.
   B: Branch instructions should poll for interrupts before cycle 4.
+  C: An interrupt polled successfully on the first poll of a branch, cleared, and then polled again, should still occur.

 ### NMI Overlap BRK
   1: BRK Returned to the wrong address.